Jingkustc/TraceMap/README.md

 # TraceMap

-This is an application which records your trace and then draws lines cover these trace dots.
+This is an application which records your traces and then draws lines cover these trace dots.